IASLonline

 • Homepage USC with MAICGregator

 • Use All Five: Social Weather Mapping | Smalltalk, 2009: "Smalltalk" visualises Twitter entries with the predicates "sunny rainy snowy windy foggy" (as well as its variants as nouns or verbs) signifying weather conditions.
 Circles with planes in different colours for the (terms for) weather conditions are located geographically at identifiable places of the entries´ writers.
 The map is not constituted by geographical characteristics but by the names of cities presented in geographical distances.
 Clicks on circles show the usernames.
 Further clicks lead to the current remarks with links to their origins on Twitter.
 A live feed under the map reveals the last (above) and the second to the last (below) entry (Twitter search API, JavaScript.
-10/2009).
+10/2009; 3/2020: project inactive).

 • SmallTalk